Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Implementation

 \section{Implementation}

 While the \texttt{BRCEK} framework has been implemented on top of the \citet{Hurley2000} formalism for consistency within \textsc{Compas}, it effectively replaces the MS evolution for massive stars.
 The underlying framework is independent of the \citet{Hurley2000} stellar tracks and can be combined with other stellar models that provide post-MS evolution.
 In the \texttt{BRCEK} formalism, the convective core mass and luminosity evolve according to the framework of \citet{Shikauchi2024} and we use our rejuvenation model.
 For the stellar radius, we assume that it can be expressed as a function of the total stellar mass, central helium abundance, and surface helium abundance.
-Since we currently do not have analytical models describing the radius evolution of mass-losing and mass-gaining MS stars, we retain the functional form of the \citet{Hurley2000} radius prescription, but scale it based on the surface composition to better capture the response of stars to mass loss.
+Since we currently do not have analytical models describing the radius evolution of mass-losing and mass-gaining MS stars, we retain the functional form of the \citet{Hurley2000} radius prescription, but scale it based on the surface helium abundance to better capture the response of stars to mass loss.

 This section addresses the challenges that arise when applying this new framework to the original \citet{Hurley2000} evolutionary tracks.
-We also outline additional features implemented as part of the \texttt{BRCEK} MS evolution formalism that improve the treatment of radius evolution, surface composition, MS merger products, and spun-down chemically homogeneous stars.
+We also outline additional features implemented as part of the \texttt{BRCEK} MS evolution formalism that improve the treatment of radius evolution, surface helium abundance, MS merger products, and spun-down chemically homogeneous stars.